 For Botswana, recommended vaccinations are DTP, and vaccination against hepatitis A. Malaria only occurs in northern Botswana.
 Ask your local health services for the most updated advice on vaccinations and preventative care.

-You do not need to apply for a visa for Botswana for a visit of less than 90 days.
-However, in either case ensure that you have:
+Most citizens do not need to apply for a visa for Botswana and/or Namibia for a visit of less than 90 days.
+However, always check your own personal situation and in either case ensure and that you have:

 The currency of Botswana is the Pula (BWP – €1 is about 12,30 BWP).
 For your daily expenses it is always important to have a wallet with smaller bills and keep the rest of your cash separated and out of sight.